jianguoz/CarND1-Behavioral-Cloning-P3/writeup_template.md

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 76-88) consisted of 4 convolution neural networks with the following layers and layer sizes shows as the image, where the final layer output is 1.

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the architecture (note: the final layer is 1)

 ![alt text][image1]